I love mashed celery root! It’s a perfect alternative to mashed potatoes.

 What if I don’t like celery?

 Devon hates, hates, HATES celery in all its forms!!
-Of course, I said to her what one always says to children when they don’t like a certain food: “It doesn’t even taste like celery!”
+Of course, I told her what one always says to children when they don’t like a particular food: “It doesn’t even taste like celery!”

 She didn’t believe me.

-I don’t blame her, because it smells like celery when you are peeling it and cutting it up.
+I don’t blame her because it smells like celery when peeling and cutting it up.

 Does mashed celery root taste like mashed potatoes?

-No. It does have a taste to it, but is it a celery taste?
-I don’t think so, I really don’t.
-(Christopher does.
-But what does he know?)
-It does have a similar texture and mouth feel to mashed potatoes, though a little bit chunkier.
+This celeriac mash does not taste like mashed potatoes.
+It does have a ‘taste,’ but is it a celery taste?
+I don’t think so, but Christopher thinks it tastes slightly celery.
+It has a similar texture and mouth feel to mashed potatoes, though a little chunkier.

 Helpful tips

-- Stick a fork into a piece at 30 minutes to test it, the same as you would for boiling potatoes.
-Keep checking the celery root in five-minute increments until it’s as soft as you want it.
+• Stick a fork into a piece after 30 minutes to test if it is done, as you would for boiling potatoes.
+Keep checking the celery root in five-minute increments until it’s as soft as you want.

-- You can use either a hand masher as I did, or a hand mixer.
+• You can use a hand masher, immersion blender, or a hand mixer, as I did.

-- I can’t give you the exact measurement of light cream.
-But you want to add only a little at a time, until you reach the consistency you prefer without making your mashed celery root too wet.
+• I can’t give you the exact measurement of light cream.
+But you want to add only a little until you reach your desired consistency without making your mashed celery root too wet.

 How to make mashed celery root

 Celery root is not a pretty vegetable.
-I’m not going to sugar coat it.
+I’m not going to sugarcoat it.
 It looks like something that would be in a Pixar film.
 Any minute now, those knobs will open up and become eyes.
-Can’t you just picture it?
+Can’t you picture it?

 Step one